 - Around three quarters of patients are given the name of their Clinical Nurse Specialist.

-The latest statistics available for penile cancer in the UK are; incidence 2013 and mortality 2014.
+The latest statistics available for penile cancer in the UK are; incidence 2013, mortality 2014 and survival 2009-2013.
 Risk factors data are in production.

 The ICD code for penile cancer is ICD-10 C60.